x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/ha-changes.md

 ## Managed Store

 Exchange 2010 and earlier versions support running a single instance of the Information Store process (Store.exe) on the Mailbox server role.
 This single Store instance hosts all databases on the server: active, passive, lagged, and recovery.
-In these Exchange architectures, there is little, if any, isolation between the different databases hosted on a Mailbox server.
+In these Exchange architectures, there's little, if any, isolation between the different databases hosted on a Mailbox server.
 An issue with a single mailbox database has the potential to negatively affect all other databases, and crashes resulting from a mailbox corruption can affect service for all users whose databases are hosted on that server.

 Another challenge with a single Store instance is the lack of processor scalability with the Extensible Storage Engine (ESE).
 ESE scales well to 8-12 processor cores, but beyond that, cross-processor communication and cache synchronization issues lead to negative performance.
-Given today's servers with 16+ core systems available, this would impose the administrative challenge of managing the affinity of 8-12 cores for ESE and using the other cores for non-Store processes (for example, Assistants, Search Foundation, Managed Availability, etc.).
+Given today's servers with 16+ core systems available, this would impose the administrative challenge of managing the affinity of 8-12 cores for ESE and using the other cores for non-Store processes (for example, Assistants, Search Foundation, Managed Availability, and so on).
 Moreover, the previous architecture restricted scale-up for the Store process.

 The Store.exe process has evolved considerably throughout the years as Exchange Server itself evolved, but as a single process, ultimately its scalability is limited, and it represents a single point of failure.
 Because of these limits, Store.exe was removed in Exchange 2013 and replaced by the Managed Store.